haverford-cs/project-nadnane-uhaque/README.md

 12/1/19
 - Downloaded dataset
-- Scoped out images, realized they are all different sizes
+- Scoped out images, realized they are all different sizes and need to be padded

 12/3/19